silencial/silencial.github.io/content/posts/algorithms-1.md

 Find all intersections among a set of $N$ orthogonal rectangles.

-<mark>Non-degeneracy assumption: All x and y coordinates are distinct.</mark>
+==Non-degeneracy assumption: All x and y coordinates are distinct.==

 Sweep-line algorithm: reduces 2d orthogonal rectangle intersection search to 1d interval search.